kizniche/Mycodo/README.md

 ## Install

-These install procedures have been tested to work with the Raspberry Pi (versions Zero, 1, 2, and 3) following a fresh install of [Raspbian Jessie](https://www.raspberrypi.org/downloads/raspbian/) (Full or Lite version), with an active internet connection.
+These install procedures have been tested to work with the Raspberry Pi (versions Zero, 1, 2, and 3) following a fresh install of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) (Full or Lite version), with an active internet connection.

+Latest version of Raspbian tested: Raspbian Stretch 2017-09-07

-***Important:*** The most recent version of Raspbian has SSH disabled by default.
+***Important:*** Recently, Raspbian has SSH disabled by default.
 SSH can be enabled for the first bootup by creating a blank file named ```ssh``` and placing it in the boot partition of the SD card.
 This will enable SSH access until either A. the system is rebooted, or B. SSH is fully-enabled with raspi-config (instructions below).

 ### Configure raspi-config